Reporting year 2024

 Summary

-Pupils in the key social care groups perform less well than the overall pupil population across all Key Stage 2 attainment measures.
-However, children looked after and children in need are more likely to have a special educational need (SEN) than the overall pupil population.
-Pupils with SEN have been recorded to have lower attainment and progress outcomes compared to the overall population.
-As such, the higher prevalence of SEN amongst children looked after and children in need accounts for part of the difference in attainment and progress compared to the overall pupil population.
+Pupils in the key social care groups have lower attainment than the overall pupil population across all Key Stage 2 attainment measures.
+However, children looked after and children in need have a higher percentage with a special educational need (SEN) than the overall pupil population and pupils with SEN have been recorded to have lower attainment outcomes compared to the overall population.
+As such, the higher prevalence of SEN amongst children looked after and children in need accounts for some of the difference in attainment compared to the overall pupil population.

 Expected standard